Tesla US dealership disputes: US dealerships and automotive dealership disputes

 All 50 states and DC have laws that limit or ban manufacturers from selling vehicles directly to consumers, and although Tesla has no independent dealerships, dealership associations in multiple states have filed lawsuits against Tesla to prevent the company from selling cars.
 Among other states, North Carolina and New Hampshire sided with Tesla, while Virginia and Texas sided with dealers.
 Jurisdictions outside the United States do not have such laws protecting car dealerships.

 Laws prohibiting direct auto sales arose in the United States in the 1930s, when manufacturers started using independently franchised dealerships to offload the tasks of selling and servicing vehicles.
 The laws have been actively defended into the 21st century and extend to online in-state sales.
 Such regulations protect dealerships from manufacturers opening their own dealerships and competing against resellers, which could be seen as an abuse of the manufacturer-franchise relationship.
 Critics view the laws as thwarting legitimate competitive pressure that benefits consumers, and some have described them as "protectionism", and "crony capitalism".

 The Federal Trade Commission recommends allowing direct manufacturer sales, which a 2000 report by a Goldman Sachs analyst projected would save consumers an average of $2,225 on a $26,000 car.
 In May 2014, a report prepared by Maryann Keller and Kenneth Elias for the National Automobile Dealers Association claimed that franchises (such as offered by its members) offer better value for customers than direct sales.

 Independent dealerships typically earn more money from service than from sales, so the lower maintenance requirements of electric vehicles can provide a financial incentive for selling gas-powered vehicles, to Tesla's disadvantage.
 Investigations by Consumer Reports and the Sierra Club found that independent dealers often could not answer questions about electric cars, did not provide information about government rebates, did not showcase the cars prominently, or let the batteries run out.

 States with total direct sales bans

 Alabama (also bans service centers)

 Alabama regards manufacturer-owned new motor vehicle stores and service centers as "unfair and deceptive trade practices".
 In August 2016, State Senator Tom Whatley introduced Senate Bill 22, assigned to the Senate Tourism and Marketing Committee, which would allow a manufacturer of alternative fuel vehicles to sell and lease its vehicles directly to the public.
 The bill died in committee.
 In August 2025, Tesla opened a service center in Birmingham.
+In July 2026, Tesla opened a store on the tribal lands of Poarch Band of Creek Indians in Wetumpka, a strategy they have employed in Connecticut and New Mexico.